The risk of Strattera abuse is relatively low because it is not a stimulant like Ritalin, Adderall, Concerta, or other ADHD medications.

 Nonetheless, great caution must be given when prescribing stimulants to those who have problems with alcohol or drugs.
 Unlike stimulants, however, Atomoxetine does not stimulate the pleasure centers of the brain which reduces the risks of abuse or addiction.

-Inform your doctor if you have a history of substance abuse or addiction before taking any medication for Attention Deficit Hyperactivity Disorder.
+Inform your doctor if you have a history of substance abuse or addiction before taking Strattera or any medication for Attention Deficit Hyperactivity Disorder.

 As always, consult your prescribing doctor if you have any questions or concerns.
 Also, it is important to maintain regular medication monitoring appointments so your doctor can monitor your individual progress while taking this medication.

-Only take this medication as prescribed.
 Never share medications with others.
 Never take any one else's prescription medication.
+It is illegal to sell your prescription medications to others.

 Get Dr. Kensington's FREE ADHD Newsletter!